wadester/wh_test_bash/README.md

 WH Test Bash Repository -- Bash test files
 ==========================================
 Wade Hampton <wadehamptoniv@gmail.com>
-0.3, 3/11/2016: Readme now AsciiDoc compliant
+0.4, 4/6/2016: Update to readme

 Summary:
 --------

-This repository contains multiple sample Bash scripts.
+This repository contains multiple, sample Bash scripts.
 These are simple scripts that may be used as examples for writing Bash/Shell programs.
 This project may be public, but it does not yet serve any specific purpose.
 It may in the future....
 At this point it includes a bunch of sample